atimin/nitpicker/README.rst

-Nitpicker provides command to create a test case:
+Nitpicker provides command to create a test case in the given test plan:

 ::